Ji-Hwan Bae Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Ji-Hwan Bae, who went 0-for-1 last time in action, take on Framber Valdez and the Houston Astros at PNC Park, Monday at 6:35 PM ET.
+On Tuesday, Ji-Hwan Bae (on the back of going 0-for-1) and the Pittsburgh Pirates face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 6:35 PM ET.

-He had a hitless performance in his last game (0-for-1) against the White Sox.
+In his last game he had a hitless showing (0-for-1) against the White Sox.

 Ji-Hwan Bae Game Info & Props vs. the Astros